 I was so sad to hear of Marvin Hamlisch’s death on Monday.
 He died on August 6 in Los Angeles, California, at the age of 68, following a brief illness.
-I have long been a fan of his work and music particularly the theme song of the wonderful 1973 movie, The Way We Were – probably my favourite movie of all time!
+I have long been a fan of his work and music, particularly the theme song of the wonderful 1973 movie, The Way We Were.

 Compositions and/or musical adaptations for films that Hamlisch wrote include; Sophie’s Choice, Ordinary People, The Swimmer, The Sting, The Spy who Loved Me, Three Men and a Baby, Ice Castles, Take The Money and Run, Bananas, Save The Tiger, Shirley Valentine, Frankie and Johnny, and The Informant.
 His stage works have included A Chorus Line (1975) and The Goodbye Girl (1993).

 He was Musical Director and arranger for “Barbra Streisand: The Concert” in 1994 and has held the position of Principal Pops Conductor for the following orchestras: Pittsburgh Symphony Orchestra, the Milwaukee Symphony Orchestra, the San Diego Symphony,the Seattle Symphony, the Dallas Symphony Orchestra, Buffalo Philharmonic Orchestra, The National Symphony Orchestra Pops,and The Pasadena Symphony and Pops.

 Hamlisch also wrote a classical orchestral suite in 1991 called Anatomy of Peace (Symphonic Suite in one Movement For Full Orchestra/Chorus/Child Vocal Soloist), which was recorded and performed by the Dallas Symphony Orchestra in 1992.